Image

 Your Rights and the Ripley County, MO Sexual Misconduct Legal Process

 If you’re accused of sexual misconduct in Ripley County or any other part of Missouri, it is crucial to understand your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Also, you have the right to a fair trial under the Sixth Amendment, due process under the 14th Amendment, and protection against self-incrimination under the Fifth Amendment.
+Furthermore, you have the right to a fair trial under the Sixth Amendment, due process under the 14th Amendment, and protection from self-incrimination as stipulated in the Fifth Amendment.

-Our sexual misconduct defense lawyers in Ripley County, MO can help walk you through the legal process, which can be especially lengthy and complex.
+Our sexual misconduct defense lawyers in Ripley County, MO can help walk you through the legal process, which can be particularly lengthy and complex.
 It typically involves:

 • Investigation